skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     echo -ne '\x40\x00' >> true

 The `e_phentsize` is the size of one program header, which is 56 bytes (0x38).
-We'll have to fill out one of those, too.

     echo -ne '\x38\x00' >> true

 The `e_phnum` field indicates how many program headers there are.
-We only need the one, which will define the segment with the 9 program bytes.
+We only need the one: the segment with the 9 program bytes, to be loaded into memory.

     echo -ne '\x01\x00' >> true